ahly24/latin102-04/quiz3.md

 1. The Hydra killed passers by *with a great blowing* of his poisonous breath.
 - cum magno afflatu ❌ **Good adj/noun agreement, but don't need a preposition to express means/instrument in Latin,**
-- magno afflatu
+- *magno afflatu*
 2. The Hydra killed passers by *with a greater blowing* of his poisonous breath.
-- cum maiori afflatu
+- maiori afflatu
 3. The Hydra killed passers by *with the greatest blowing* of his poisonous breath.
-- cum maximo afflatu
+- maximo afflatu
 4. The victims died *in great torment.*
-- in magno cruciatu
+- magno cruciatu
 5. The victims died *in greater torment.*
-- in maiori cruciatu
+- maiori cruciatu
 6. The victims died *in the greatest torment.*
-- in maximo cruciatu
+- maximo cruciatu
 7. Hercules cleaned *a great part of the stables.*
 - magnam partem
 8. Hercules cleaned *a greater part of the stables.*